reactphp/http/README.md

 ### Response

-The callback function passed to the constructor of the [`Server`](#server) or advanced [`StreamingServer`](#server) is responsible for processing the request and returning a response, which will be delivered to the client.
+The callback function passed to the constructor of the [`Server`](#server) is responsible for processing the request and returning a response, which will be delivered to the client.
 This function MUST return an instance implementing [PSR-7 ResponseInterface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message.md#33-psrhttpmessageresponseinterface) object or a
 [ReactPHP Promise](https://github.com/reactphp/promise#reactpromise)